 1 Ronald Hunkeler

-Soon, scratches started showing on Ronald’s body and his screams became louder than ever.
-The last straw came when he urinated all over his bed and started cursing at his two new attending Jesuits.
-His parents decided to bring him to the Alexian Brothers Hospital in St. Louis for “more serious treatment.”
-On April 8, Monday after Easter, the attending priests covered the boy in holy relics, medals, and other blessed objects, and he slowly returned from his trance, proclaiming, “He’s gone,” referring to Satan.
+Scratches appeared on Ronald’s body, his screams grew louder, and he even urinated on his bed, cursing the attending Jesuits.
+His parents took him to Alexian Brothers Hospital in St. Louis for intensive care.
+On April 8, after Easter, priests covered him in holy relics, medals, and blessed objects.
+Gradually, he emerged from the trance, proclaiming, “He’s gone,” referring to Satan.